 To create a team cost rule, from the menu bar, select Create > Administrative > Team Cost Rule.

 The Add Team Cost Rule page opens listing all the selected cost factors except the ones that are particular to resources.

 Select a Currency and enter a Rate amount.

 Click the calendar icon and specify an Effective Start date.

 You can modify a cost rule by changing its currency, rate, or effective date(s).

 Changes to cost factors also modify cost rules.
 For details, see Identify cost factors.

-Since version 9.30, PPM implements the following restrictive measures to ensure the changes to an existing cost rule has no impact to other projects where their time sheets contain a time period that falls into the duration of this cost rule.
+PPM implements the following restrictive measures to ensure that changes to an existing cost rule have no impact on other projects where their time sheets contain a time period that falls into the duration of this cost rule.
 This prevents changing existing cost values from unwanted recalculation.